Democrats unveil 'Save the Internet Act' to restore net neutrality laws

 FCC Commissioner Jessica Rosenworcel, a vocal advocate for strong net neutrality rules, applauded the proposal.

-"I'll keep raising a ruckus to support net neutrality and I'm glad so many others are too," Rosenworcel said in a statement.
+"I'll keep raising a ruckus to support net neutrality, and I'm glad so many others are too," she said in a statement.

 The FCC under Chairman Ajit Pai, who was appointed by President Donald Trump, voted 3-2 along party lines in December 2017 to reverse the net neutrality rules.
 The rules became officially defunct six months later.

+Tina Pelkey, a spokeswoman for Pai, said in a statement shortly after the Democrats' announcement, "The Internet in America today is free and vibrant, and the main thing it needs to be saved from is heavy-handed regulation from the 1930s."

-The news rules have left the policing of how internet service providers handle web traffic to the FTC, which is tasked with making sure internet providers don't engage in "anti-competitive" behavior.
+The new rules have left the policing of how internet service providers handle web traffic to the FTC, which is tasked with making sure internet providers don't engage in "anti-competitive" behavior.

 This change in internet regulation was a major victory for big internet service providers.
 Comcast, the parent company of NBC News, celebrated the decision.